Kickstart by Mountain Dew launched by Pepsi CO. can fit into so many categories

 If I need a beverage, I will go for either coffee, tea or fruit juice.
 Launching a soda fruit juice seems to be too niche.

-Well, even if the North America market is healthy, it is scalable?
+the North America market is healthy, it is scalable?

 Can this formula be repeated in Asia (which is a growing market for almost anything?).